shiva123-coder/one-stop-solution/README.md

 - As a return user, I want to easily search for any specific services on the website.
 - As a return user, I would like to be able to access my existing profile to add, edit and remove my services.
 - As a return user, I want to be able to save my services for other users to search and view them.
-- As a return user, I want to be able to interact with the admin to query or book for various services.

 ## UX Framework